jupyterhub/dockerspawner/README.md

 ## run

 Add your oauth client id, client secret, and callback URL to the `env file`.
-Once you have built the container, you can run it with:
+Once you have built the container, you can run the server with:

-    docker run -it -p 9000:8000 --env-file=env jupyter/oauthenticator
+    sh run.sh

-Which will run the Jupyter server.
+Which will run the JupyterHub server.
+When users login, a container will be created for them.

-# User servers in docker containers

-This repo also contains config for launching the user's servers in separate docker containers.
-It uses the same GitHub auth, so follow the same setup as above.
-Build the single-user container:

-    docker build -t jupyter/singleuser singleuser

-Then put your GitHub OAuth config in `env`.

-Start the server with `sh run_docker_users.sh`